wutron/dlcpar/README.txt

 into regions.
 In each region, the total event counts for each reconciliation are the same.

-This package includes the Python source code of the DLCpar and DLCscape programs, as well as several useful utilities for working with LCTs.
+This package includes the Python source code of the DLCpar and DLCscape programs as well as several useful utilities for working with LCTs.

 =============================================================================
 CITATION

 In general, cite the following paper:
 Wu, Rasmussen, Bansal, Kellis.
 Most Parsimonious Reconciliation in the Presence of Gene Duplication, Loss, and Deep Coalescence using Labeled Coalescent Trees.
 Genome Research (24)3:475-486, 2014.

 If you are counting the number of optimal reconciliations or using uniform random sampling:
-Du, Ong, Wu.
-Multiple Optimal Reconciliations with Gene Duplication, Loss, and Coalescence.
+Du, Ong, Knittel, Mawhorter, Liu, Gross, Tojo, Libeskind-Hadas, Wu.
+Multiple Optimal Reconciliations under the Duplication-Loss-Coalescence Model.
+IEEE/ACM Transactions on Computational Biology and Bioinformatics.
+In press.

+If you are computing landscapes:
+Mawhorter, Liu, Libeskind-Hadas, Wu.
+Infering Pareto-Optimal Reconciliations across Multiple Event Costs under the Duplication-Loss-Coalescence Model
 In prep.

-If you are computing landscapes:
-Infering Event Support in Reconciliation with Duplication, Loss and Coalescence.In prep.

 =============================================================================